Is LeafByte right for me?

 Who made this?

 LeafByte was made by Zoe & Abigail Getman-Pickering.
 Zoe is a scientist interested in plant-insect interactions, with a PhD from Cornell’s Department of Entomology.
 Abigail is a software engineer and has worked at various prominent software companies.
-Nick Aflitto, Ari Grele, George Stack, Todd Ugine, Julie Davis, Heather Grab, Jose Rangel, Sheyla Finkner, Sheyla Lugay, Fiona MacNeil, and Abby Dittmar all worked on testing the app and contributed ideas for features and improvements.
+Nick Aflitto, Ari Grele, George Stack, Todd Ugine, Jules Davis, Heather Grab, Jose Rangel, Sheyla Finkner, Sheyla Lugay, Fiona MacNeil, and Abby Dittmar all worked on testing the app and contributed ideas for features and improvements.
 Eric Raboin helped with the projective geometry equations.
 Nick Aflitto and Julia Miller took photos for the website and tutorial respectively.